David Hrnčár

-David Hrnčár (born 10 December 1997) is a Slovak professional footballer who currently plays for Beveren as a right winger, on loan from Slovan Bratislava.
+David Hrnčár (born 10 December 1997) is a Slovak professional footballer who currently plays for Dender EH as a right midfielder.

 Club career

-ŠK Slovan Bratislava

 Hrnčár made his Fortuna Liga debut for Slovan Bratislava against Zemplín Michalovce on 5 August 2018.

-Loan at Beveren

-On 19 January 2022, it was announced that Hrnčár will be loaned until June 2023 to Beveren of Belgian second division with options for permanent transfer.
-Hrnčár was to aid Beveren content for title and promotion and was set to wear jersey number 22.
+On 19 January 2022, it was announced that Hrnčár would move to Beveren of the Belgian second division on loan until June 2023 with option to buy.
+He was going to aid Beveren for title and promotion and set to wear jersey number 22.
+The club later activated the option for a permanent transfer.

+After almost two years of playing for Beveren, Hrnčár transferred to a newly promoted top flight club Dender EH, signing a two-year contract with an option for a third year.

 International career

 In March 2021, Hrnčár was recognised as an alternate in a national team nomination for three World Cup qualifiers by Štefan Tarkovič.
 Hrnčár entered the shortlisted 27-man squad in September 2022 replacing injured Ivan Schranz for four 2022–23 UEFA Nations League C fixtures.
 However, he failed to repeat the nomination for November friendlies or prospective national team players' training camp in December, only listed as an alternate.

+On 7 June 2025, Hrnčár debuted for the Slovakia national football team in a friendly match against Greece.

 Personal life

-David's father, Norbert, was a former national player collecting 2 caps for Slovakia and currently manages Zemplín Michalovce.
+His father, Norbert, is a former footballer who played twice for Slovakia and most recently managed Zemplín Michalovce.